Forgotosleep/lemon-learn-english/documentation.md

 #### DELETE/categories/:id

-> Delete a Level entity, based on its ID
+> Delete a Category entity, based on its ID

 _Request Header_